 Liqueur substitution has also become common at Gili Trawangan’s plethora of bars.

 Declining tourist arrivals have considerably impacted local businesses and watered down or substituted spirits has become commonplace in even some of the larger establishments.

 Abuse of tourists is not limited to just the locally run establishments either.

-In a classic example of British public schoolboy humour, one English tourist who passed-out at the islands Irish Bar had his 12-year old pony tail snipped off by one of the islands British diving school owners – with the assistance of one of the bars’ English owners.
+In a classic example of British public schoolboy humour, one English tourist who passed-out at the island’s Irish Bar had his 12-year old pony tail snipped off by one of the islands English-owned diving school owners – with the assistance of one of the bars’ English owners.